 To manage default gateways:

 - In the Default Gateways window, select the virtual cloud network provided for your VM replicas through the hardware plan and click Edit.

 - In the Default Gateway window, specify the IP address of the default gateway that is used in your production site and subnet mask of the production network, and click OK.

-- Select the Route traffic between these networks option if the SP subscribed you to a hardware plan with several networks available for your VM replicas and you want Veeam Backup & Replication to route traffic between these networks.
+- Select the Route traffic between these networks option if the SP subscribed you to a hardware plan with several networks available to your VM replicas and you want Veeam Backup & Replication to route traffic between these networks.
 This may be useful if your production site runs multiple interdependent VMs connected to several networks.

 - Click OK.